radaisystems/soccer-with-chance-of-cloud-challenge/README.md

 # The Challenge

-Platform engineering is about more than just coding.
-It also involves the cloud.
-We want you to write a script which will be able to run via command line and from the cloud.
-It will calculate the ranking table for a soccer league.
+Platform engineering extends beyond coding and encompasses cloud integration.
+We require you to create a program that can be executed both via the command line and in a cloud environment.
+This program's purpose is to compute the ranking table for a soccer league.

 ## Table of contents
 - [The Challenge](#the-challenge)